societe-generale/core-nlg/README.md

 You can chose a language (French or English) and typography will be automatically handled based on it.\
 For example:\
-In French 'Ma liste d'éléments:' becomes "Ma liste d'éléments :".\
+In French 'Ma liste d'ï¿½lï¿½ments:' becomes "Ma liste d'ï¿½lï¿½ments :".\
 In English "My list of items :" will become "My list of items:"

 A period will always be followed by a capitalized word.